Hulk Hogan 'humiliated' by sex tape as Gawker trial starts

-ST. PETERSBURG, Fla (Reuters) - Hulk Hogan told a Florida jury on Monday he was “completely humiliated” by a secretly recorded sex tape that was published online by Gawker, as he seeks $100 million in damages over the leak from the website.
+ST. PETERSBURG, Fla.
+(Reuters) - Hulk Hogan told a Florida jury on Monday he was “completely humiliated” by a secretly recorded sex tape published online by Gawker, as he seeks $100 million in damages from the website in a case testing celebrity privacy rights and freedom of the press in the digital age.

 Hogan, 62, said the publication of a one-minute, 41-second excerpt of a video of him having consensual sex with the wife of his then-best friend, radio shock jock Bubba the Love Sponge, roiled his personal and professional life.